akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Grammar

-In general I have taken some liberties with modern English grammar to give a greater sense of the 1100s era, its immediacy of speech and a more concrete—less abstract—mindset.
-Otherwise, all grammatical errors are mine.
+In general the author has taken some liberties with modern English grammar to give a greater sense of the 1100s era, its immediacy of speech and a more concrete—less abstract—mindset.
+Otherwise, all grammatical errors are the author’s.

 ---